enspiral/handbook/venture_introduction_template.md

 # Venture Introduction Template

-To apply as a new venture, the following information is submitted for consideration by the Enspiral Members.
+To apply as a new venture, the following information is submitted by the venture stewards for consideration by the Enspiral Members.
+(See the [Venture Agreement](venture_agreement.md) for more details).

 These headings comprise the information needed for a venture's [public profile](venture_profiles.md) and initial quarterly update.

-**Venture Name**
+##Venture Name

 **Venture Stewards**